ticketmaster-api/ticketmaster-api.github.io/products-and-docs/widgets/checkout/index.md

         <div class="tab-pane fade" id="widget-config-preview">
           <h3 id="google-chrome-extension">Google Chrome Extension</h3>

-          <p>Preview the Checkout Widget using our Widget Simulator extension for Google Chrome.
-View the widget on your browser only without making any code changes to your live website.</p>
+          <p>Preview Ticketmaster Universal Checkout using our Widget Simulator extension for Google Chrome.
+View the checkout experience on your browser only without making any code changes to your live website.</p>

           <ul>
             <li>